Work Integrated Learning and Fieldwork Policy

 - in a WIL placement or fieldwork students are not normally provided with salary, wages or similar benefits unless otherwise specified.
 However, legitimate out-of-pocket expenses incurred may be reimbursed subject to prior approvals;

 - the mentor of a student on WIL placement is not required to employ the student at the conclusion of the placement.

 Insurance for WIL Placements and Fieldwork

 For particular courses of study undertaken at AC, professional practice or WIL subjects involving external placement are a required component of these courses.
-This policy specifies the insurance cover available to candidates/students during these placements.
-This insurance cover only applies to WIL placements or fieldwork approved by AC.
+This policy specifies the insurance cover available to students during these placements.
+This insurance cover only applies to WIL placements or Fieldwork approved by AC.

 - AC holds Public Liability Protection which provides cover for the legal liability to pay damages or compensation in respect of personal injury and/or damage to property occurring during WIL placements or Fieldwork.
-The candidate/student must also provide proof that their WIL placement or fieldwork organisation has an appropriate level of Public Liability cover.
+The student must also provide proof that their WIL placement or Fieldwork organisation has an appropriate level of Public Liability cover.

-- AC holds Professional Indemnity insurance which provides cover for the civil liability resulting from the conduct of the professional services provided during WIL placements or fieldwork.
-The candidate/student must also provide proof that their WIL placement or Fieldwork organisation hosts will have an appropriate level of Professional Indemnity cover.
+- AC holds Professional Indemnity insurance which provides cover for the civil liability resulting from the conduct of the professional services provided during WIL placements or Fieldwork.
+The student must also provide proof that their WIL placement or Fieldwork organisation hosts will have an appropriate level of Professional Indemnity cover.

-- Candidates/students undertaking an approved WIL placement or fieldwork is covered under AC’s insurance relating to Personal Accidents
+- Students undertaking an approved WIL placement or Fieldwork is covered under AC’s insurance relating to Personal Accidents

-- When candidates/students are undertaking a WIL placement or fieldwork overseas, they will have to demonstrate to AC that they have an approved travel insurance policy, valid for the duration of their WIL placement or fieldwork.
+- When students are undertaking a WIL placement or Fieldwork overseas, they will have to demonstrate to AC that they have an approved travel insurance policy, valid for the duration of their WIL placement or Fieldwork.